 Mitochondria are specialized subunits (organelles) within cells.
-In humans, mitochondria are responsible for cell respiration and for producing energy.
-They evolved into their current state from separate organisms that form a mutually beneficial (symbiotic) relationship with the larger cell.
+They are responsible for cellular respiration and for producing energy.
+They evolved into their current state from separate organisms that formed a mutually beneficial (symbiotic) relationship with the larger cell.
 Because they were once independent, they have their own mitochondrial DNA (mtDNA) genome.

 Both men and women have mitochondria and mtDNA in their cells, but only women pass it on to their children.
-Because of this unique maternal inheritance, we can use mtDNA to trace your direct maternal line.
-Your mtDNA can trace your mother, her mother, her mother’s mother, and so forth and offers a clear path from you to a known or likely direct maternal ancestor.
+Because of this unique matrilineal inheritance, we can use mtDNA to trace your direct maternal line.
+Your mtDNA traces your mother, her mother, her mother’s mother, and so forth and offers a clear path from you to a direct maternal ancestor.

 Your Direct Maternal Line